Before we start studying communication law, we need to understand how the legal system works. Let’s start by defining law.

-BTW- There is a difference between Congress and the Washington State Legislature.
-Congress includes both the U.S. Senate and House of Representatives.
+Congress is a word the refers to both the U.S. Senate and House of Representatives.
 The two U.S. Senators who represent us in Washington D.C. are Patty Murray and Maria Cantwell.
 Ellensburg is in Congressional District 8.
-Kim Schrier represents our district in the House of Representatives.
+Kim Schrier represents our district in the U.S. House of Representatives.

 The woman who represents the Ellensburg area in the Senate in Olympia is Judy Warnick.
 She lives in Moses Lake.
 Rep. Tom Dent has introduced several bills to help Central’s Aviation Program.
 He also comes from Moses Lake.
 Alex Ybarra lives in Quincy.
 He is the second representative from the 13th District which extends from Reardan, over to Coulee City, Ephrata, George, Ellensburg, Cle Elum, and up to Snoqualmie Pass.

 Way, way back when I finished high school, the people of the United States considered adding the Equal Right Amendment to the Bill of Rights.

 The ERA simply stated: Equality of rights under the law shall not be denied or abridged by the United States or by any State on account of sex.

 This is an example of a constitutional law (that didn’t become law).
 A constitutional law must be generated by Congress.
 Once it passes all the Congressional hurdles, it must be approved or ratified by 3/4 of the states.